ccao-data/model-res-avm/reports/README.md

 ## Overview

 This directory contains Quarto diagnostic documents for the residential model.
 These documents are built and saved automatically for each model run.
-They contain model performance statistics, diagnostic visualizations, debugging/quality control tables, and more.

-These documents are intended to help refine, examine, and diagnose *individual models*.
+They are intended to help refine, examine, and diagnose *individual models*.
 Cross-model comparison is performed via separate Tableau dashboards.
+The two document types currently available are:

+1. `performance.qmd` - Overall look at model performance containing ratio statistics, diagnostic visualizations, debugging/quality control tables, etc.
+2. `pin.qmd` - Detailed diagnostic document for a *single* PIN

 ## Structure